The course fee is $345 NZD per person; this includes catering, a course handbook and laminated summary to take away with

 EARSmadeEasy OneDay is based around a 300+ photographic slide presentation.
 Theresa uses many ear photos to teach the finer points of otoscopy for accurate diagnosis.
 The course is presented in modules: Outer, Middle and Inner ear are covered.
-She utilizes her ability to interpret medical information into easy to understand terms, and big concepts into useful parts making it all easy to learn and understand.
-Her common sense approach, simple explanations, lots of stories and case studies make it an interesting day.
-It is intense learning, covering everything anyone working in the community needs to know about ears!
+She utilizes her ability to transform complicated medical information into easy-to-understand terms, as well as breakding down big concepts into useful smaller parts.
+Her common sense approach, simple explanations, storytelling and case studies make it an interesting and educational day.
+It is intense learning, covering everything anyone working in the community needs to know about ears.

-The programme includes 3 practical sessions.
+The programme includes three practical sessions.
 After learning the theory of safe otoscopy, participants work in groups of three, taking turns to look into ears.
-With generous support from Welch Allyn, Theresa brings 7 Macroview otoscopes.
+With generous support from Welch Allyn, Theresa brings seven Macroview otoscopes.
 Participants are invited to bring their own otoscope to compare.

 You will be given a course handbook and a laminated course summary to refer to during the day and to take home with you.
 You may choose to add your own notes during the day.

 A pen, a warm smile and a willingness to learn – perhaps the otoscope you use, if you would like to compare it with the latest Welch Allyn model.

-Theresa has been to too many study days for nurses involving a sandwich in a cold hall – she likes to see health workers valued – so she chooses comfortable, easy to find venues with close parking and healthy food/beverages, all at a reasonable cost.
-The venue websites are included in the Schedule for your perusal.
+Theresa has been to too many study days for nurses involving a sandwich lunch in a cold hall.
+Theresa prefers to see health workers valued, so she chooses comfortable, easy to find venues with close parking and healthy food/beverages, all at a reasonable cost.
+All venue addresses and website links are uploaded onto the EARSmadeEasy Schedule, once available.